beabee-communityrm/beabee-deploy/README.md

 beabee's theme is customisable so it can match your site's identity.

-To apply changes to the theme you must rebuild and restart the Docker containers
+To apply changes to the theme you must rebuild and restart the Docker containers, you can use the update script
 ```
-DOCKER_BUILDKIT=1 docker-compose build --pull
-docker-compose up -d
-docker-compose restart
+./update.sh
 ```

 #### Logo and favicon